 Pond fountains are beautiful, soothing additions to your outdoor pond.
 The playful arc of the water can be mesmerizing to watch.
 Plus, the gentle splash is a soothing sound, especially on a hot summer afternoon.
 You may be considering adding a pond fountain as a way to aerate your pond water.
 Proper aeration in your pond is very important.
 Without it, your pond water would become stinky and dirty very fast.
 If you have fish they could suffer, become ill, and even die.
 But do pond fountains aerate the water?
 And if they do, do they provide enough aeration for your entire pond?
 Let's take a look and see.

 Plant life and fish live underwater.
 But that doesn't mean they don't need oxygen to live.
 They also give off carbon dioxide and other gases that must escape the water.
 In still water, the only place where gas exchange can occur is on the surface.
 The water gets fresh oxygen from the air.
 It also releases carbon dioxide and the other byproduct gases.
 But this is only enough to oxygenate the surface.
 Oxygen never makes it down to deeper water.
 Aeration is the process of circulating fresh air throughout the entire pond.
 This fresh air keeps your pond water clean and fresh and your fish alive and well.
-Let's look next at what happens if your pond doesn't have proper aeration.
+Let's look next at uses of an aerator and what happens if your pond doesn't have proper aeration.

 Pond water absorbs both heat and oxygen only on the surface.
 Something has to disturb the water to distribute both throughout.
 Otherwise, they remain in a layer near the top of the water.
 This is called stratification.
 The water forms into progressively colder layers and more oxygen-deprived water goes to the bottom.
 To make matters worse, anaerobic bacteria begins to thrive.
 The oxygen-deprived water at the bottom of the pond is perfect for it.
 This bacteria feeds on organic matter, which the bottom of your pond is also full of.
 The bacteria works away, filling the water with byproducts that can't escape.
 It's not long before you have a stinky, rotting mess down there.
 If you notice fish congregating at the top, or dying, you may have a stratification problem.